The Best Playback Controls on an MP4 Player for Mac

 Automatic LoadingIf you’ve got subtitles for your video file, you’re already done.
 The best MP4 Player for Mac can automatically load subtitles in the language (or languages!) you want to use.

 Online SearchDo you not have subtitles?
 No problem!
-Elmedia Player collaborates with OpenSubtitles.org.
+Elmedia Player collaborates with OpenSubtitles.com.
 That means that if the perfect subtitle file for your video exists, OpenSubtitles will find it, and you’ll be able to download it and use it with no sweat.

 Stream Local MP4 Files Wirelessly to Your TV